The History of World Malaria Day

 Prior to the establishment of World Malaria Day, every April 25 since 2001 Africa Malaria Day was being held.
 This particular event was initiated after the Abuja Declaration.
-The declaration was signed by 44 countries that are malaria-endemic.
+The declaration was signed by 44 countries that are prone to malaria-endemics.

 In 2011 and 2012 the slogans ‘Achieving Progress and Impact’ and ‘Sustain Gain, Save Lives: Invest in Malaria’ were used as specific themes.
 ‘Invest in the future: defeat malaria’ represented the 2013-2015 World Malaria Day, and in 2016 and 2017 the theme changed to ‘End Malaria for Good’.

 What is Malaria?

 Malaria is an acute febrile illness caused by Plasmodium spp. parasites.
-The disease is transmitted through the bites of vectors, female mosquitoes (Anopheles).
-Exactly 5 Plasmodium species are responsible for causing malaria in humans, but P. vivax and P. falciparum pose the biggest risk.
+The disease is transmitted through the bites of vectors also known as the female mosquitoes (Anopheles).
+No less than five Plasmodium species are responsible for causing malaria in humans, but P. vivax and P. falciparum pose the biggest risk.

-It takes about 2 weeks for the symptoms of the disease to occur after the bite in individuals that are lacking proper immunity.
+It takes about two weeks for the symptoms of the disease to occur after the bite was being experienced by individuals that are lacking proper immunity.
 The acute phase shows symptoms of fever, chills, and headaches and can lead to severe illness if left untreated in the first 24 hours.

-- In 2016, there were 216 million cases reported, which is 5 million more than in 2015.
+- In 2016, there were 216 million cases reported, which is five million more than in 2015.
 445.000 of them proved to be lethal.

-Celebrate World Malaria Day by educating your friends about this illness, by watching a historical documentary in the subject, or by contacting an NGO that works with malaria-positive people in Africa and see how you can help.
+Celebrate World Malaria Day by educating your friends about this illness, by watching a historical documentary on the subject, or by contacting an NGO that works with malaria-positive people in Africa and see how you can help.